 Although crossbreeding these two different types usually results in a pigeon that flies excellently and can be used for show purposes, it is common for some show qualities to still get compromised.

-Traits to avoid
+Traits to Avoid

 Because Egyptian Swift pigeons are bred for specific purposes, there are some traits that are considered undesirable because they can affect the flying or show abilities.

-Following traits are some of the ones that should be avoided:
+The following traits are some of the ones that should be avoided:

 - Poor flying ability